-2.1 The transition is well underway
+2.1 The energy transition is well underway

 Australia is well underway in transforming its energy system.
 New investments in renewable generation and storage are accelerating, looking to keep ahead of coal closures and the big switch to electricity.
-Renewables accounted for almost 40% of the total energy delivered through the NEM in the first half of 2023.
-Government policies for decarbonisation are accelerating, network upgrades are underway, and consumers are investing heavily in their own resources.
+Renewables accounted for almost 40% of the total electricity delivered through the NEM in 2023.
+Government policies for decarbonisation are accelerating, and network upgrades are underway.
+Consumers are influencing that transition as much as industry, becoming more familiar with its language and possibilities, and investing in their own new or replacement resources.

-The NEM has already reached 72% renewable
+The NEM has already reached 72% renewable electricity